John Roberts Is Putting His Thumb on the Impeachment Scale

-The legacy of John Roberts, Chief Justice of the United States, is being re-written on the fly as well, just days shy of his 65th birthday.
+The legacy of John Roberts, chief justice of the United States, is being rewritten on the fly as well, just days shy of his 65th birthday.
 Roberts fancies himself an institutionalist, a mere “umpire,” there to fairly administer the rules of the game.
 His self-styled reputation, however, has never matched his actual judicial record.
 Roberts is a Republican who does everything he can to bend the law to the Republican agenda.
-A recent book by Mark Joseph Stern looking at how Roberts navigated the last Supreme Court term, which is also the first term where Roberts enjoyed an unflinching Republican majority, bears that out.
+A recent book by Mark Joseph Stern looking at how Roberts navigated the last Supreme Court term, which is also the first term in which Roberts enjoyed an unflinching Republican majority, bears that out.

 Finally, Roberts is the mere “umpire” he’s always claimed to be.
 All he can do is enforce the rules as written.